|Home | About AML | Hours and Locations||FAQ | Site map | Contact Us|

 You may use materials inside the library at any time with or without a library card.
 However, to check any materials out or to use the internet, you must have a valid library card.
 A valid library card is a non-expired card with no outstanding fines of more than $5.00 attached to the record.

-You must appear in person at one of the library's four branches to receive a library card.
+You must appear in person at one of the library's three branches to receive a library card.
 If you are under the age of 14, a parent or legal guardian (sorry, we can't allow non-legal guardians such as babysitters, Grandma or Uncle Steve!)
 You must present a form of identification that has your current address on it (such as a valid driver's license, a piece of mail with the current address printed on it, a valid passport).